-Research Shows IQ Unrelated to Birth Order and Family Size Are Irrelevant to Intelligence Scores and Other Characteristics
+Research Shows IQ is Unrelated to Birth Order and Family Size Are Irrelevant to Intelligence Scores and Other Characteristics

 Political Misapplication of IQ Data

-In the past, some researchers used skewed findings of The Bell Curve to denigrate African Americans by using its data to label them and all persons of color as "slow", "less intelligent", "retarded" and several other inaccurate slurs.
+For past political purposes, some researchers used skewed findings of The Bell Curve to denigrate African Americans by using the book's data to label these individuals and all persons of color as "slow", "less intelligent", "retarded" and several other inaccurate slurs.
 College classrooms and rigorous research of the late 20th and early 21st century have corrected this propaganda.

 Unfortunately, such superstitions as the phantom effects of race and birth order on IQ and potential success persist in parts of America.